 Abbott's score of 52 is higher than 98% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Abbott reported significant carbon emissions, with Scope 1 emissions at approximately 207,000,000 kg CO2e and Scope 2 emissions at about 204,000,000 kg CO2e, resulting in a total of around 411,000,000 kg CO2e for these two scopes.
+In 2023, Abbott reported a total of approximately 1,000,000 kg CO2e in Scope 1 emissions and 3,000,000 kg CO2e in Scope 2 emissions across its global operations.
 The company has set ambitious climate commitments, aiming for net-zero emissions by 2050.
-In the near term, Abbott has committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030, using 2018 as the base year.
-Additionally, they aim for 82% of their suppliers, based on emissions from purchased goods and services, to have science-based targets by 2026.
-This commitment aligns with industry standards for climate action, reflecting Abbott's proactive approach to sustainability in the healthcare sector.
+This long-term goal encompasses all scopes of emissions.
+For the near term, Abbott has committed to reducing its absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030, using 2018 as the baseline year.
+Additionally, the company aims for 82% of its suppliers, based on emissions from purchased goods and services and upstream transportation and distribution, to establish science-based targets by 2026.
+This commitment includes land-related emissions and removals from bioenergy feedstocks.
+Abbott's climate strategy aligns with industry standards, focusing on significant reductions in greenhouse gas emissions while promoting sustainability across its supply chain.
+The company is actively working towards these targets to mitigate its environmental impact and contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents